5queezer/5queezer/README.md

 <p>I'm a software developer specializing in mobile, desktop, and web platforms.</p>

 <h2>Why the Name 5queezer?</h2>
 <p>The name?
-No particular reason—just the first thing that came to mind.
+No particular reason; just the first thing that came to mind.
 Sometimes, spontaneity leads to the best choices.</p>

 <h2>Technical Focus</h2>
 <p>I develop native applications, backend systems, and automation solutions.
 My background includes extensive web development experience, with a primary focus on API development and system integration.</p>